midas-network/covid19-scenario-modeling-hub_archive/data-processed/UTA-ImmunoSEIRS/2022-03-13-UTA-Abstract.md

 References for our projections of the impact of Omicron on the US using the same model:
 - Bouchnita, Anass, et al. "COVID-19 Scenario Projections: The Emergence of Omicron in the US-January 2022."
 (2022).

+## Number/type of immune classes considered
+The model does not explicity divide the population into different classes of immunity level.
+Instead, it tracks the changes of population-immunity in the population and how it modulates susceptibility and severity of the disease.

 ## Initial distribution of susceptibility if available
 ### Proportion of people that were infected with Omicron before March 13